 What is Comparative Literature?

-Comparative Literature, which originally meant the comparison of literary works from more than one national-linguistic tradition, began to flourish in the United States with the arrival of literary scholars fleeing persecution in Europe.
+Early on, the discipline was anchored in the comparison of literary works from more than one linguistic tradition.
+The field began to flourish in the United States with the arrival of literary scholars fleeing persecution in Europe.
 Certain of their names—Erich Auerbach, Leo Spitzer, Ernst Robert Curtius, Ernst Kantorowicz—appear in the inaugural issue of Comparative Literature, whose founding at the University of Oregon in 1949 set the stage for the establishment, shortly thereafter, of the first doctoral program in Comparative Literature on the West Coast.